josephreisinger/dist_lda/README.md

 # dist_lda

 Lightweight python implementation of a distributed, collapsed gibbs sampler for LDA.
 Uses redis to coordinate multiple nodes.
+Data is sharded by row.

 dist_lda uses a dirty transaction model where words might be missing from local counts and totals in order to improve performance at the expense of further